Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Recurrent source of liquidity

-The government of India has launched a large number of MSME credit schemes, but it is a one time and non-recurrent access to liquidity.
+The government of India has launched a large number of MSME credit schemes, but they are one-time and non-recurrent access to liquidity.
 However, to meet daily expenses, MSMEs need to maintain a consistent flow of working capital.

 Supply chain financing is based on monthly invoices, and it provides MSMEs with an opportunity to have sufficient cash to meet the working capital needs of the businesses periodically.